-When you’re the owner of a small business, such as an SEO consultancy, it can be tough getting finance for your business plans and commitments.
+When you run a small business, such as an SEO consultancy, it can be tough getting finance for both your business plans and personal plans.
 It might be that you want to buy new equipment that will make you more efficient, gain a larger space to fulfil your orders or need funds to take advantage of all sorts of business opportunities.
-But even if you need the money for sound business reasons, it’s not always possible using traditional bank business loans.

 But thanks to loan brokers (see https://www.loan.co.uk/ ) it’s possible to find a lender that will help you to potentially raise hundreds of thousands to invest in your business on favourable terms and without a fuss.